microsoft/UnitTestBoilerplateGenerator/README.md

 * Automatically detects which mocking library and test framework you're using

 See the [changelog](CHANGELOG.md) for changes and roadmap.
-If you'd like to see support for other mocking frameworks like Rhino Mocks or other IoC frameworks, [open an issue](https://github.com/Microsoft/UnitTestBoilerplateGenerator/issues/new).
+If you'd like to see support for other mocking frameworks or other IoC frameworks, [open an issue](https://github.com/Microsoft/UnitTestBoilerplateGenerator/issues/new).

 ## Contribute
 Check out the [contribution guidelines](CONTRIBUTING.md)